jacobhyphenated/MarchMadnessGenerator/README.md

 ## March Madness Bracket Generator
-Intelligently generate your 2017 March Madness Bracket.
+Intelligently generate your 2018 March Madness Bracket.
 This script will generate a different bracket every time it is run.
-It uses a combination of random numbers and the [Five Thirty Eight Forecast]( https://projects.fivethirtyeight.com/2017-march-madness-predictions/) to stochastically generate a bracket, telling you which team it expects to win each round.
+It uses a combination of random numbers and the [Five Thirty Eight Forecast](https://projects.fivethirtyeight.com/2018-march-madness-predictions/) to stochastically generate a bracket, telling you which team it expects to win each round.

 ### Running this script
 You need to have python installed.